jhachmer/GoMovie/README.md

   - ~~Split Genres and Actors~~
     - ~~separate db tables for them~~
   - ~~Update Button for new movie info (poster, ratings)~~
-    - ~~especially recently announed movies have a placeholder image as poster and obviously no ratings, updating them should provide the ratings and poster at the time of updating~~
+    - ~~especially recently announced movies have a placeholder image as poster and obviously no ratings, updating them should provide the ratings and poster at the time of updating~~
   - ~~Color Grading of rows, to show if they are watched~~
   - ~~checkbox to toggle showing only unwatched movies on overview~~
   - ~~redirecting to overview when accessing login page with valid cookie~~